 - Carbon accounting

-- Long-term building decarbonisation plans
+- Beginning work on long-term building decarbonisation plans

-- Waste reductions
+- Waste reductions to no more than 4 tonnes/month

 - Acquiring an electric van to replace the existing diesel van used by the maintenance team

 - Acting on opportunities to improve biodiversity

 - Maintaining Gold status in the Green Impact scheme